How to erase Windows login password if you forget it

 Let's check a few things before going any further.
 Does your computer run Windows or is it a Mac?
 If it's a Mac, stop here and go look for a password-resetting tool specifically designed for the Mac computers.
 This information won't help you if you have a Mac, don't even try it.

 OK, so your computer runs Windows.
 Which version?
-Is it XP, or Vista, or Windows 7?
-Or is it an much older version such as Windows 95, 98, or Windows Millennium?
+Is it XP, or Vista, or Windows 7, 8, 10, 11?
+Or is it a much older version such as Windows 95, 98, or Windows Millennium?
 If it's the latter, stop here and go look for another tool, this information won't help you reset a password to an old Windows computer, don't even try it.

-So, you have Windows 7, Vista, XP, or Windows 2000.
+So, you have Windows 11, 10, 8, 7, Vista, or XP.
 Is it 32-bit or 64-bit?
 The method discussed here works for either one, but if you can't tell, it's probably a good indication that you better ask someone more experienced with Windows than you are for help.

 If you are OK so far, go on.